ADVERTISEMENT

 The Prosecution has filed a request to the International Criminal Court Pre-Trial Chamber I to reclassify a Defense response regarding the case of former President Rodrigo Duterte, after it redacted the names of six Filipino lawyers concerned in the filing.

-In a public redacted version of the “Prosecution’s Request for Reclassification of ‘Defence Response to Prosecution Request ICC-01/21-01/25-406-Conf-Exp”, the Prosecution mentioned the names of Salvador Medialdea, Salvador Panelo, Martin Delgra, Silvestre Bello, Afredo Lim and Cesar Dulay as the lawyers at issue.
+In a public redacted version of the “Prosecution’s Request for Reclassification of ‘Defense Response to Prosecution Request ICC-01/21-01/25-406-Conf-Exp”, the Prosecution mentioned the names of Salvador Medialdea, Salvador Panelo, Martin Delgra, Silvestre Bello, Alfredo Lim, and Caesar Dulay.

-“The Defence’s purported reason for the redactions – to preserve the ‘dignity’ of the six lawyers at issue in the filing – is insufficient to depart from the principle that proceedings before the International Criminal Court (the “Court”) should be public.
-It is also unclear how confirming to the public that these lawyers do not work for the Defence team would negatively impact their ‘dignity’, to the extent that it is even a consideration,” the Prosecution said.
+“The Defense’s purported reason for the redactions – to preserve the ‘dignity’ of the six lawyers at issue in the filing – is insufficient to depart from the principle that proceedings before the International Criminal Court (the 'Court') should be public.
+It is also unclear how confirming to the public that these lawyers do not work for the Defense team would negatively impact their ‘dignity’, to the extent that it is even a consideration,” the Prosecution said.

 “Finally, the redacted information should be made public in order to assuage the fears of potential witnesses and victims and to ensure there is no chilling effect on the Prosecution’s ongoing investigations,” the Prosecution said.

-In its prior submissions, the Prosecution argued that the statements and actions of Duterte’s Defense Counsel made the impression that the six lawyers “are members of Mr Duterte’s Defence team.”
+In its prior submissions, the Prosecution argued that the statements and actions of Duterte’s Defense Counsel made the impression that the six lawyers “are members of Mr Duterte’s Defense team.”

-Thus, the Prosecution filed a request asking the Defense Counsel to confirm, on the record, that the six lawyers, inter alia, “are not members of Mr Duterte’s defence team in his case before the Court”.
+Thus, the Prosecution filed a request asking the Defense Counsel to confirm, on the record, that the six lawyers “are not members of Mr Duterte’s defense team in his case before the Court”.

-According to the Prosecution, the Defense responded in which it “affirm[ed], confirm[ed], assur[ed] and guarante[ed]” that the six lawyers “‘are not members of Mr Duterte’s defence team in this case.’”
+According to the Prosecution, the Defense responded in which it “affirm[ed], confirm[ed], assur[ed] and guarante[ed]” that the six lawyers “‘are not members of Mr Duterte’s defense team in this case.’”

-“However, later, in the public redacted version of the Defence Response, the Defence redacted this information from the public,” the Prosecution said.
+“However, later, in the public redacted version of the Defense Response, the Defense redacted this information from the public,” the Prosecution said.

 The Prosecution attempted to resolve the matter through an e-mail to the Defense on March 30, 2026 asking that the Defense request reclassification of the filing as public “as there is no basis for the redactions applied.”